MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/m365-dr-workload-teams.md

 **Commitment:**

-Please refer to the [ADR Commitment page](m365-dr-commitments.md#microsoft-teams) to understand the specific commitments provided via Product Terms.
+Refer to the [ADR Commitment page](m365-dr-commitments.md#microsoft-teams) to understand the specific commitments provided via Product Terms.
 Examples of the committed data include:

 - Chat/ channel messages and team structure: Every team in Microsoft Teams is backed by a Microsoft 365 Modern Group and its SharePoint site and Exchange mailbox.
 Private chats (including group chats), messages sent as part of a conversation in a channel, and the structure of teams and channels are stored in an Azure powered chat service.
 The data is also stored in a hidden folder in the user and group mailboxes to enable information protection features.
-- Images and Media: Media used in chats (except for Giphy GIFs which are not stored but are a reference link to the original Giphy URL) are stored in an Azure based Media Service deployed to the same locations as the chat service.
+- Images and Media: Media used in chats (except for Giphy GIFs which aren't stored but are a reference link to the original Giphy URL) are stored in an Azure based Media Service deployed to the same locations as the chat service.
-- Meeting Recordings: For users of Microsoft Stream (on SharePoint) Meeting Recordings are stored in the OneDrive for Business storage of the user that initiates the recording.
+- Meeting Recordings: For users of Microsoft Stream (on SharePoint) Meeting Recordings are stored in the OneDrive storage of the user that initiates the recording.

 ### Multi-Geo add-on